Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Temporal Graphs

+It is proved earlier in Theorem \ref{thm:bdg3} that the problem of finding a maximum 0-1 timed matching for a bounded degree bipartite temporal graph when degree of each vertex is bounded by 3 and each edge is associated with a single time interval is NP-complete.
+From Theorem \ref{thm:approx}, we obtain the following result for the problem of finding a maximum 0-1 timed matching for a given bounded degree temporal graph.

-\begin{corollary} Algorithm \ref{alg:greedTM} is a $\frac{1}{2B-1}$ approximate algorithm for a given bounded degree temporal graph where degree of each node is bounded by $B$ and each edge is associated with multiple time intervals.
-Thus, for bounded degree temporal graphs where degree of each node is bounded by a constant, Algorithm \ref{alg:greedTM} is a constant factor approximation algorithm. \end{corollary}
+\begin{corollary} There is an approximation algorithm to find a maximum 0-1 timed matching with approximation ratio $\frac{5}{2B+3}$ for a given bounded degree temporal graph where degree of each vertex is bounded by $B$ and each edge is associated with multiple time intervals.
+Thus, for bounded degree temporal graphs where degree of each vertex is bounded by a constant, this is a constant factor approximation algorithm. \end{corollary}